RobinChen121/robinchen121.github.io-12/index.md

 My name is Zhen Chen from China.
 I am a PhD in operational research.

 I like coding and take an interest in solving business operational problems by mathematics and computer programming.
-I am always

 ## Reserach interests